CWEzio/Notes/softgym.md

 ## Notes
 1. It seems that `pyflex` has to be compiled with the correct python interpreter using `pybind11`.
 That is, if I use one python environment to compile the `pyflex` and I want to use another python environemnt to use the compiled `pyflex` lib, I will encounter `no module named pyflex` problem.
 This seems to be a feature of `pybind11`.
 Currently, I do not know the reason.
 On the contrary, `pydrake` seems do not care which python interpreter compile it.

+## Bugs & Solutions
+### Choose Nvidia graphic card as the default device
+In my laptop, I encounter a strange problem.
+I can successfully compile the pyflex.
+However, when I try to run the example program, I encounter segmentation errors.
+The output suggests that some symbols are undefined.
+This problem is tricky because if you paste the error output and search the internet, you will not get enough useful information.

+The cause of this issue is because that my laptop has two graphic cards, one intel's and another nvidia's.
+I need to choose the nvidia's graphic card as always use, or runnning softgym will call the intel card and cause errors.

+Follow the following steps to choose the nvidia card as the default card:
+1. Open the NVIDIA X Server Settings application.
+You can find it by searching for "NVIDIA" in the app menu.

+2. Under the "PRIME Profiles" section, you will see an option to select between the NVIDIA GPU and the integrated Intel GPU.
+Choose the one you want to use by default.

+3. Log out and log back in for the changes to take effect.